 "Matt, come on, listen to me.
 The hospital knows what they're doing.
 Why don't you try rehab?
 Just for a few days, maybe it will work?"

 I kept shuffling around my room trying to find my shoes.
 I didn't answer him, didn't even grunt.
 I just wanted to grab my shit and get back home.
 I knew there was a bottle under my bed, and I wanted it now.

 Ben tried to step in my way.
 "Hey.
 Look at me.
 Matt?
 Look at me."

 I finally glanced up at him, his face was a mixture of anger and pain.
 He looked old, why did everyone around me always look so fucking old?

 "Matthew."
 His voice sounded naked and hollow.
-"You can't some back to my place.
+"You can't come back to my place.
 Cassie, she's still home crying.
 She can't do this anymore, she thought you were dead.
 Dead!"

-I just starred at him, narrowing my eyes.
+I just stared at him, narrowing my eyes.

 "She was so scared Matt.
 I can't let her be scared anymore.
 She doesn't want you there, you can't come back."

 "I'm sorry man, but it's killing us, do you know that Sarah calls me every night."

 My body tensed up at hearing her name.
 I kept my eyes locked to his; he could see my breathing change at the mention of her.